alh-alabdullatif/level3-project-alhanouf/readme.md

 ![logs2](documents/assets/logs2.png)

 ## Dashboards
+Dashboard showing the compute resources of the pods
 ![dashboard](documents/assets/resources-dashboard.png)
 - Can be found in k8s-sandbox under json-dashboard folder
 - To use them upload them into grafana